fmease/tylift/README.md

 ## Installation

-Works with `rustc` version 1.32 (stable) or above, Rust 2018 edition.
 Add these lines to your `Cargo.toml`:

 ```toml
 [dependencies]
 tylift = "0.3.3"
 ```

+Compability with older `rustc` versions is currently not verified.
+Older versions of this crate (≤ 0.3.2) only relied on features of `rustc` 1.32.
+So you might want to check them out.

 ## More Examples